dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-7114** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If an Auditor selects an audit subtype on the latest audit, then moves to another viewer, upon going back to audits, older audits no longer show an audit subtype.
+If an Auditor selects an audit subtype on the latest [Audit](http://localhost:1313/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/), then moves to another viewer, upon going back to audits, older audits no longer show an audit subtype.
 This has been corrected.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">